2023 Spring Budget round-up for small businesses

-But what does all that mean for you and your business?
+But what does it all mean for you and your business?
 Let’s take a look.

 Energy bill support

-The climate change agreement scheme (CCA) will be extended until March 2025 to give eligible businesses tax relief for energy efficiency measures.
+- The Climate Change Agreement Scheme (CCA) will run until March 2025 to give eligible businesses tax relief for energy efficiency measures.
 CCAs are available for a wide range of sectors including energy-intensive industries like chemicals and paper production, supermarkets and agricultural businesses.
 Find out more about CCAs at the government website.

 Business rates

-Business rates are a tax on property used for business purposes, such as offices, shops, pubs, and warehouses.
+Business rates are taxes on property used for business purposes, such as offices, shops, pubs, and warehouses.
 You can check out the government website for more information on business rates.

-From April 6, the 2023/24 Retail, Hospitality and Leisure business rates relief scheme will give eligible properties a 75% relief on business rates, up to a cash limit of £110,000 per business.
+The Retail, Hospitality and Leisure business rates relief scheme will be extended for another year.
+This gives eligible properties a 75% relief on business rates, up to a cash limit of £110,000 per business.

 You can find out more about eligibility and see some examples of how much different business properties save on the government website.
 One thing to note is that the eligibility section will talk about ‘hereditaments’ - in this context, it just means a business property or a property that’s not classed as domestic (such as one that’s occupied by a charity).